-The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) is the science and economics research division of the Department of Agriculture, Water and the Environment.
+The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) is the science and economics research division of the Department of Agriculture, Fisheries and Forestry.
 ABARES releases a number of reports which contain useful information and analyses about the Australian wine industry.
-Of particular note for the wine industry is the March edition of the ABARES Agricultural Commodities report.
+Of particular note for the wine industry is the ABARES Agricultural Commodities statistics for wine.

 The Wine Equalisation Tax (WET) is a tax applied at a rate of 29% of the wholesale value of Australian and imported wines.
 The WET producer rebate scheme provides a rebate on the WET in certain circumstances.
 All inquiries relating to taxation, including the WET and the WET producer rebate, should be referred to the Australian Taxation Office.

-You can contact your State Government agricultural department at:
+You can also contact your State Government agricultural department at: